Hazelnut Combine Development

 To simplify design, lower overall machine costs, and combat problems with sticks, a decision was made to employ screw conveyers to move material from the collector plates to the rear of the machine.
 Screw conveyors are routinely used to move cereal grains, shelled corn, soybeans, coffee beans and other more resilient crops.
 A single rotating auger is the only moving part.

 The Hasatsan H2200 uses a 20 inch diameter fan spinning in a 28 inch diameter housing at a typical operating speed of 3000 rpm.
 The current plan is to incorporate a similar fan into the prototype hazel combine to draw hazelnut clusters from the rear end of the screw conveyers into a vacuum chamber at the top of the machine.
-Located inside this chamber will be an auger that drops clusters into an air-lock that then feeds the clusters into the threshing unit.
+Located inside this chamber will be a 7-in diameter or smaller auger that drops clusters into an air-lock that then feeds the clusters into the threshing unit.

-Because of the time and cost associated with over-the-road transport of produce, the farming industry has moved, at the farm level, to the bulk handling of agricultural produce via semi-trailers and other large containers.
+Early in the design process, a measurable amount of time was dedicated to the design of a dump bin.
+Work to add a dump bin to the machine was undertaken because of the trend in the farming industry to the bulk handling of agricultural produce via semi-trailers and other large containers.
 This trend is no different in the Oregon hazelnut industry.
 As of January 2023, 42 self-propelled Monchiero nut harvesters were being used in the Willamette Valley of Oregon to collect hazelnuts.
-The Moncheiro harvesters sweep nuts off the orchard floor, separate the nuts from most of the dirt collected with the nuts, and then convey the nuts into a dump bin at the rear of the machine.
+The Monchiero harvesters sweep nuts off the orchard floor, separate the nuts from most of the dirt collected with the nuts, and then convey the nuts into a dump bin at the rear of the machine.
 This bin is emptied by first raising up the bin, then backing the harvester up to the receiving vessel (or driving the receiving vessel under the raised bin), and then dumping the bin.
 One shortcoming of the Monchiero units is that it can not dump in taller trucks/trailers.
 This shortcoming resulted in the special development of a 215 cubic foot, low-profile dump cart by Hillco Technologies, Inc. of Nezperce, ID.
 This dump cart, with a maximum dump height of 14 feet, is used to transfer nuts from the Monchiero unit to taller trucks/ trailers.

-It is fully anticipated that hazelnuts grown in the Upper Midwest will be handled at the farm level in the same way as cereal grains, shelled corn and soybeans; that is, they will be moved via semi-trailers and large gravity wagons to local agricultural marketing cooperatives or special receiving stations where they will be dried, temporarily stored and then moved to a processing facility.
+It is fully anticipated that at some point, hazelnuts grown in the Upper Midwest will be handled at the farm level in the same way as cereal grains, shelled corn and soybeans; that is, they will be moved via semi-trailers and large gravity wagons to local agricultural marketing cooperatives or special receiving stations where they will be dried, temporarily stored and then moved to a processing facility.
+When this occurs, a dump bin will be a highly desirable feature on combines.

 Hydraulic System

 The combine will be powered by three hydraulic pumps.
 One Danfoss Series 40 M46 pump operating in a closed loop system will be fully dedicated to turning the three drive wheels, the second Danfoss Series 40 M46 pump operating in a closed loop system can be switched between (A) powering the material transport fan motor during harvest, and (B) powering the drive wheels for an increase in ground speed during non-harvest activities.
 The third pump, with an output of 30 gallons per minute and operating in an open loop system, will be used to power the two shaker motors, three screw conveyer motors, the airlock motor, the thresher motor, the winnowing fan motor, the steering motor, and the drum-in-drum sorter motor.
 The third pump will also be used to power all hydraulic cylinders.
-This includes the three cylinders used to raise/lower each of the three wheels, a dump bin lift cylinder, dump bin tilt cylinder(s), shaker raise/lower cylinders, a cab lift cylinder, and the two cylinders used to change the frame between transport and harvest modes.
+This includes the three cylinders used to raise/lower each of the three wheels, shaker raise/lower cylinders, a cab lift cylinder, the two cylinders used to change the rotatable front cross beam (discussed later) between transport and harvest modes, and if someday needed, bin dump and tilts cylinders.

 Operator Compartment